Mentoring gives you the opportunity to meet people who can offer you guidance, support and encouragement in any part of your life.

 Benefits to being mentored can include:

-- A reduced chance of getting into dodgy behaviour (violence, risk-taking, substance abuse, etc.)
+- a reduced chance of getting into dodgy behaviour (such as violence, risk-taking and substance abuse).

 Benefits to mentors can include: